 To change or add a dictionary, right-click anywhere in a multi-line text box and select the appropriate option from the context menu.
 Here you may also disable spell-checking for this text box.
-To globally disable spell-checking, open the Preferences window as described in Section 13.7.1, "Preferences" and go to the category General.
-Deactivate Check your spelling as you type in the Language and Appearance section.
+If you want to globally disable spell checking, open the Preferences window as described in Section 14.7.1, "Preferences" and go to the category Advanced.
+Deactivate Check My Spelling As I Type.

-13.7.2 Add-ons
+14.7.2 Add-ons